stardog-union/stardog-archetypes/README.md

 The following configuration options can be set in the `archetype.properties` file:

 * `iri`: This sets the IRI for the archetype.
-If this value is not defined then the namespace declaration from `namespaces.ttl` will be used or an error will occur.
+If this value is not defined then the namespace declaration from `namespaces.ttl` for the prefix name corresponding to the archetype name will be used.
 * `schema.inline`: Boolean value specifying if the schema contents will be loaded in the database.
 The default value is true.
 * `schema.graph`: The target named graph for storing the inline schema.
 This option